sadasant/uploader-js/README.md

 Perhaps obvious things that I'm not including:
 - This app is not very REST-friendly (I think it might be CRUD friendly, but that might be an overstatement).
+- I'm missing configurations based on the deploy environment.
 - A user interface that would access these endpoints.
 - Files are not stored in a separate table.
 - Multipart uploads.